27 Warehouse Labor Cost Statistics for eCommerce Stores

 How much do warehouse workers earn per hour in 2024?

-Average warehouse worker wages reached $16.95 per hour in 2024, representing a 7.4% increase from 2023.
-National averages range from $18-$20 per hour, with coastal metropolitan areas commanding $22-$25 per hour due to higher living costs and labor market competition.
+Average warehouse worker wages reached $16.95 USD per hour in 2024, with projections indicating $17.14 USD in 2025.
+National averages range from $18-$20 USD per hour, while coastal metropolitan areas command $22-$25 USD per hour due to higher living costs and labor market competition.

 What is the average employee turnover rate in warehousing?

 The warehousing industry experiences an average 43% annual turnover, meaning nearly half the workforce turns over each year.
 This high turnover creates significant ongoing costs for recruitment, training, and productivity losses during ramp-up periods.
-Companies investing in retention programs and competitive compensation often achieve meaningful cost reductions despite higher per-employee expenses.
+Companies investing in retention programs and competitive compensation often achieve meaningful cost reductions.

 How do staffing shortages impact warehouse operations?

-Staffing shortages significantly impact warehouse performance, with over 40% of operators reporting they've foregone revenue due to insufficient workers.
+Staffing shortages significantly impact warehouse performance, with over 40% of operators reporting they have foregone revenue due to insufficient workers.
 Nearly 40% of operators continue to lack enough workers to meet demand, creating order processing delays and potential customer satisfaction impacts during peak periods.

 What are typical pick and pack costs for eCommerce orders?

-B2C pick and pack costs average $3.18 per order in 2024, while B2B orders cost $4.79 per order due to more complex handling requirements.
+B2C pick and pack costs averaged $3.18 USD per order in 2024, while B2B orders cost $4.79 USD per order due to more complex handling requirements.
 These costs directly impact contribution margins and should factor into pricing strategies, particularly for lower-priced items where fulfillment represents a larger percentage of total costs.

 Get 1 month free for $1